Pradeep1023/Seol-Bike-Sharing-Demand-Prediction/README.md

 Decision Tree with cross-validation

+Random Forest

+5.Hyperparameter tuning was performed on model using Grid Search CV to get best parameters and best scores.

-5.Polynmial Regression Model performed best among the five models with test R2 score of 87.70 %.
+6.Random Forest Model performed best among the five models with test R2 score of 89.60 %.